Rumpunzel/rpg-thingy/skill-tests.md

 ## Resolving a Contest

-The defender makes a test; the achieved effort sets the difficulty of the Contest for the attacker.
+The defender makes a test; the achieved effort sets the difficulty of the contest for the attacker.
 Then, the attacker tests to try to beat the difficulty.

 <figure>
   <img src="https://3.bp.blogspot.com/-2QqI8vSa9rQ/VKQ_ANDE7OI/AAAAAAAAEC4/XMvpPVWuUSU/s1600/10580257_10153055484583135_371744883842036670_n.jpg" alt="Magic Duel">
-  <figcaption>A duel between mages can be resolved with a single Contest.</figcaption>
+  <figcaption>A duel between mages can be resolved with a single contest.</figcaption>
 </figure>

 If the attacker succeeds, they get what they want but the defender does not.
 The attacker also inflicts an appropriate Condition on the defender with rating equal to the difference in effort.